Datasilk/Saber-ImportExport/README.md

 # Saber-ImportExport
 A vendor plugin for [Saber](https://saber.datasilk.io) that allows webmasters to backup & restore web content for their Saber website using a simple zip file.

 With this plugin, you'll be able to make changes to your website HTML, CSS, LESS, & Javascript within a development environment, then upload the changes to a production environment without having to republish the Saber .NET Core application again.
-Simply download the exported zip file from your development environment and import (upload) the zip file into your production environment from the **App Settings** section within Saber.
+Simply download the exported zip file from your development environment and import (upload) the zip file into your production environment from the **Website Settings** section within Saber.

 ### Prerequisites
 * [Saber](https://saber.datasilk.io) ([latest release](https://github.com/Datasilk/Saber/releases))